-The experimental results validated the ability of our approach to incorporate multiple means for instruction and learning in order to teach robots long, complex, and sequentially structured tasks.

-Also, we showed that generalization and feedback can be used interchangeably in various combinations, providing the teacher the flexibility to instruct the robot in the manner considered most suited for each case.
+The experimental results validated the ability of our approach to incorporate multiple means for robot instruction and learning.
+Also, we showed that generalization and feedback can be used interchangeably in various combinations, providing the teacher with flexibility in instructing the robot.

-An important feature of the practice-feedback approach that we need to stress is the natural characteristic of this process.
+An important feature of the practice-feedback approach is the natural characteristic of this process.
 In order to give the robot appropriate feedback, the teacher doesn't need to know the structure of the task being learned, and thus is shielded from having to know any details about the robot's control architecture.
 Instead, he simply relies on observing the actions performed by the robot: if they comply with the desired representation, no feedback is given, and if they do not, the corresponding situations are treated with appropriate feedback as described in our experiments.